-- 1. The activity status tables in rules 27.3.3 27.3.5 show the activity status of activities in the Mercy Hospital Zone provided any performance standards shown in the far right column are met. - 2.
-Activities are split into three types: a. land use activities, b. development activities, c. subdivision activities.
+- 1. The activity status tables in rules 27.3.3 27.3.5 show the activity status of activities in the Mercy Hospital Zone provided any performance standards shown in the far right column are met. - Activities are split into three types: a. land use activities, b. development activities, c. subdivision activities.
 Within these types, activities are split into categories.
 The nested tables in Section 1.3 outline the hierarchy of categories, activities and sub-activities. - 3.
 Permitted land use activities do not automatically provide for any related development activities.
 Therefore, the activity status of any associated development activities should also be checked. - 4.
 Where a new land use activity requires a resource consent, all associated development activities will be considered and assessed as part of the resource consent even if the development otherwise meets the development performance standards listed in the Plan. - 5.
-Development activities that are lawfully present at the time any relevant rules in this Plan have legal effect are not managed by those rules (the rules do not apply to existing lawfully established development activities). - 6.
-The nested tables in Section 1.3 are intended to be a complete list of activities.
-However, in the case of an activity that is not covered by any of the activities in the nested tables, the activity status will be non-complying.
+The nested tables in Section 1.3 are intended to be a complete list of activities and categories of activities.
+For any activity that is not covered by any of the defined activities in the nested tables, the activity status will be non-complying if the activity status of "all" or "all other" activities in the most closely related category is non-complying, otherwise it will be discretionary.

-- 7. Performance standards are listed in the far right column of the activity status tables. - 8.
-Performance standards apply to permitted, controlled, and restricted discretionary activities. - 9.
-If a permitted or controlled activity does not meet one or more performance standards, then the activity status of the activity is indicated in the relevant performance standard rule. - 10.
+- 6. Performance standards are listed in the far right column of the activity status tables. - 7.
+Performance standards apply to permitted, controlled, and restricted discretionary activities. - 8.
+If a permitted or controlled activity does not meet one or more performance standards, then the activity status of the activity is indicated in the relevant performance standard rule. - 9.
 If a restricted discretionary activity does not meet one or more performance standards, then the activity status remains restricted discretionary, unless otherwise indicated in the performance standard.

 Acronym Meaning

-Р Permitted Activity
+P Permitted Activity

 С Controlled Activity

 RD Restricted Discretionary Activity

 D Discretionary Activity

 NC Non-complying Activity

 1. Performance standards that apply to all land use a a.
-NAb.
+Electrical interferenceb.
 Light spillc.
-Noise Maj or facility activities Activity status Performance standards 2.
+Noise Majo or facility activities Activity status Performance standards 2.
 Hospital Р a.
-Minimum mobility car parking 3.
+Minimum car parking 3.
 All other activities in the major facility activities category NC Con nmunity activities Activity status Performance standards 4.
 Community and leisure - small scale Р 5.
 Community and leisure - large scale D 6.
 Conservation Р 7.
 All other activities in the community activities category D Commercial activities Activity status Performance standards 8.
 Commercial activities ancillary to hospital activity Р a.
 Location 9.
 Registered health practitioners Р 10.
 All other activities in the commercial activities category NC Res idential activities Activity status Performance standards 11.
-All activities in the residential activities category D Indu istrial activities Activity status Performance standards 12.
+All activities in the residential activities category D Indu strial activities Activity status Performance standards 12.
 All activities in the industrial activities category NC Rura al activities Activity status Performance standards 13.
 All activities in the rural activities category NC